 All deleted comments can be seen at the table at the bottom of the page.
 Here you can see the

 - date comment was deleted

-- the filter that the comment failed which resulted in it getting deleted
+- the filter that was considered which resulted in the comment getting deleted

 - the username that made the comment

 - link to the post where the comment was deleted from

 Don’t forget to toggle the Status switch of the tool to start deleting comments.